securitycadence/securitycadence.github.io/_posts/2020-01-02-Week-1-Deploy-LAPS.md

 ## Gotchas?

 1. If your organization has disabled the built-in (RID 500) local administrator account and replaced it with an alternative you should know that this creates a risk.
-While LAPS can target a uniquely named Local administrator account, it will lose track of it if the account is renamed.
+While LAPS can target a uniquely named local administrator account, it will lose track of it if the account is renamed.
 It is for this reason that Microsoft recommends that organizations make exclusive use of the built-in Administrator account.
 When using the built-in account LAPS will target RID 500 instead of the Administrator username.
 Note that you can still rename the Administrator account if you should so choose.
 This will not impact LAPS.
 2. Organizations should understand that LAPS does store the local administrator password in Active Directory in clear text.
 Access to the passwords are controlled via ACLs in Active Directory.
 While this may seem like a